9 Best Dark/Deep Web Browsers for Anonymous Web Surfing in 2023

 Yes, we are talking about the mainstream Opera browser.

-Just like the Firefox browser, you’ll need to go into the settings to change the router information in order to connect to the Tor network.
+Just like the Firefox browser, you’ll need to go into the settings to change the router information to connect to the Tor network.
 However, once you’ve done this, you’ll be able to access the Dark Web as you please.

 The reason we chose Opera is the fact that the most recent version comes with a built-in VPN feature.
 While this is nowhere near as good as a premium or professional quality VPN service, it is another layer of protection in case you forget to put it on, or you simply have no money for a VPN.

 But then you probably shouldn’t be going on the Dark Web anyway.

 Opera is renowned for its ever-increasing speed, and it’s growing community of users.
 This means there are more and more plugins available, all coming together to provide you with a great browsing experience.